diamante-io/Aurora/services/aurora/internal/docs/reference/endpoints/operations-single.md

 ### Warning - failed transactions

-Operations can be part of successful or failed transactions (failed transactions are also included in DiamNet ledger).
+Operations can be part of successful or failed transactions (failed transactions are also included in Diamnet ledger).
 Always check operation status using `transaction_successful` field!

 ## Request